 A man staggers on the sidewalk with a bottle in hand.
 A woman lies in an alley, empty bottles surrounding her.
-These are public inebriates—severely drunk people.
+These are public inebriates—severely intoxicated people.

 Sometimes mentally ill, often uninsured, frequently homeless.
 Someone’s son or daughter, uncle or aunt, dad or mom.
 Our neighbors.
 In need of hope and help, these community citizens are welcomed at Mel Trotter.